On the 4d/3d/2d view of the SCFT/VOA correspondence: Relation to 2d

 where the nilpotency of $Q_{\rm BRST}$ is equivalent to cancellation of the gauge anomaly in 2d (and the conformality in 4d).
 Notice that the answer only depends on $\mathbf{R}$, not $L$.
 The details of BRST reduction can be found in \cite{Beem:2013sza}, where it is argued that the same BRST-reduced symplectic bosons describe the chiral algebra of the parent 4d superconformal gauge theory, with the gauge group $G$ and hypermultiplets in $\mathbf{R}$.
 We see that it coincides with the perturbative chiral algebra in the 2d $\cN=(0,2)$ gauge theory, with the same gauge group and only half of the matter content (that is $L$, rather than the full $\mathbf{R}$).
 Such coincidence was first noticed in \cite{Dedushenko:2017osi}.
 Now we see that this is not a coincidence: The 2d gauge theory follows from the 4d one by the cigar compactification, with the $\cN_L$ boundary conditions.
 We will comment more on this below.

-\paragraph{Chiral algebra for $\cN_{H,L}$.} This case is intermediate, lying in between the previous two.
+\paragraph{Chiral algebra for $\cN_{H,L}$.} This case is intermediate, sitting in between the previous two.
 We can also only compute the perturbative chiral algebra.
-It is given by the symplectic bosons in $\mathbf{R}$ and $bc$ ghosts in $\mathfrak{g}/\mathfrak{h}$, BRST-reduced via their affine $H$ symmetry.
+It is given by the symplectic bosons in $\mathbf{R}$ and the $bc$ ghosts in $\mathfrak{g}/\mathfrak{h}$, BRST-reduced via their affine $H$ symmetry.

 \paragraph{Relation to the boundary VOA $V$.} As we explained on general grounds in Section \ref{sec:abs-gen}, the 2d chiral algebra of the interval-reduced theory is the extension of the boundary chiral algebra $V$ by the line operators allowed in the compactification.
-Let us look through the cases considered above: \begin{enumerate} \item For $\cN_L$ we find that the 2d perturbative chiral algebra coincides with the boundary VOA $V$.
+Let us look through the cases considered above: \begin{enumerate} \item For $\cN_L$ we found that the 2d perturbative chiral algebra coincides with the boundary VOA $V$.
 If there are any lines in 3d that extend $V$, they must therefore correspond to the non-perturbative effects in 2d.
 Such effects are expected to be captured by the gauge vortices (instantons in 2d), and thus lift to some sort of vortex lines in 3d.
 Other lines are not allowed, for example, Wilson lines are killed by the $\cN_L$ boundary, as was mentioned before.
 The conclusion that for the $\cN_L$ boundary conditions, \boxed{\text{Perturbative 2d chiral algebra = 3d boundary VOA}} is quite interesting.
 We expect the (non-perturbative) elliptic genus of this system to depend on $L$ and compute characters of the $V$-modules.